 Much has been learned about how to report on suicide in a way that does not cause contagion, and yet, the death of creative people by suicide still fascinates.
 We speak of their “demons.”
 We refer to them as “tortured writers.”
 We crave their art and romanticize their suffering and deaths.
 We wonder if they would have continued to create with the same depth of talent had they recovered.
 Is madness a prerequisite to genius?

 As a creative writer who has experienced addiction and suicidal ideation and recovered, the answer to the above questions has a certain urgency.
-No, I can’t say that I’m famous.
+No, I’m not famous.
 I’ve published two novels, but I am still nurturing my writing skills.
 Nevertheless, as I learn of the deaths of fellow writers by suicide, I’ve grieved for them and the families and friends they’ve left behind.
 I’ve wondered–am I at risk, too?

 Does the writing process and writer life cause mental illness?
 Or are mentally ill people more likely to be creative?
 Do we think differently?
 If so, what can we do to protect ourselves and support each other?
 If not, how can we counter the prevailing sentiment?
 How can we contain the contagion?
 How can we access the darker places in our human experience and write about them without sinking ourselves?
-Lastly, no matter how experienced or successful we are, how do we cope with the pressure we put on ourselves to produce quality work, put our hearts on display for all to see, and survive the response the world gives us?
+Lastly, no matter how experienced or successful we are, how do we cope with the pressure we put on ourselves to produce quality work, put our hearts on display, and survive whatever response the world gives us?

 These questions are important, because if you’re like me, well…quitting isn’t an option.

 THE WRITERS SUICIDE PREVENTION PROJECT will progress in PHASES.